 8. Visit Roa’s Aviary

 An aviary inside a water park?
-Yes, and it’s so cool!
+Yes, and it is so cool!

 Roa’s Aviary is a 13,500 square feet aviary containing over 100 birds representing approximately 40 species.
 Guests can enter through a door or through the beach.
 I recommend being intentional about visiting versus rushing through on your way out of the park.

 Aquatica San Antonio is just like any other waterpark…except it is BETTER.
 Check their website for a list of current specials and operating hours.

 You might also like: